 - 1. Position climate as a priority by establishing senior level positions within each city, integrating climate across departments and initiatives, implementing regular public reporting at council meetings, and addressing the climate impact of all council agenda items. - 2.
 Establish an Environmental Justice Collaborative Governance Committee facilitated by the cities but led by the community to support marginalized communities, particularly communities of color and youth, in owning and shaping environmental solutions. - 3.
 Define marginalized populations and climate impacts, using existing tools, and engage with community leaders to ensure that the definition is properly vetted prior to adoption. - 4.
-Advocate for state and federal legislative changes to advance building and transportation electrification, sustainable development and climate resiliency, such as updating Title 24 to include building decarbonization and prioritizing green economy investments with state and federal COVID-19 stimulus packages.
+Advocate for state and federal legislative changes, and protect existing laws, to advance building and transportation electrification, sustainable development and climate resiliency, such as updating Title 24 to include building decarbonization, maintaining the current SB-743 implementation timelines, and prioritizing green economy investments with state and federal COVID-19 stimulus packages.